 About Me

-I am a First-year M.S. student in Electrical and Computer Engineering at the University of Michigan, Ann Arbor.
+I am a first-year M.S. student in Electrical and Computer Engineering at the University of Michigan, Ann Arbor.
+Before joining UMich, I received my B.E. in Digital Media Technology from Communication University of China, advised by Prof. Qi Mao.

 📚 Education